-(Edinburgh, Inverness, Fort William)
+(Edinburgh, Inverness, Oban)

 Meet your driver for your private airport transfer today.
-Please note that this service includes up to 3 hours of service.

-A welcome package with your vouchers, a city map, train tickets (if relevant) and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.
+A welcome package with a city map, train tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

 You will be met at your central Edinburgh hotel by your guide to commence your walking tour.
 The buzz of Scotland's capital city sits in perfect contrast to the peaceful tranquility of the surrounding Lothians region.
 Edinburgh has one of the most beautiful cityscapes in the world, making it the ideal city break destination.
 From ceilidhs and science to ghost, film and food festivals there's always something going on in the festival city, and that's just for starters.
 Discover world-class museums and galleries, learn the history of the city or spend an afternoon pub crawling - whatever your fancy!
 Make sure to wear comfortable walking shoes and perhaps take an umbrella!